Shopify/polaris/polaris-react/src/components/ChoiceList/README.md

 }
 ```

-### Single-choice or multi-choice list with children content (always rendered)
+### With children content

 Use when you need merchants to view and/or interact with additional content under a choice.
 The content will always be rendered.
-Works for both single-choice and multi-choice list.

 ```jsx
 function SingleOrMultiChoiceListWithChildrenContextExample() {